Will Smith resigns from academy

 “I am resigning from membership in the Academy of Motion Picture Arts and Sciences, and I will accept whatever the Board deems appropriate,” Smith said in a statement shared with CNN by his publicist.

-Smith’s statement concluded, “Change takes time and I am committed to working to ensure that I will never again allow violence to overtake logic.”
+Smith’s statement concluded, “Change takes time and I am committed to working to make sure I never allow myself again…

-Following the embarrassing episode at Sunday night’s Oscars, the Academy announced Wednesday that it had “initiated disciplinary proceedings” against Smith.

-David Rubin, president of the Academy of Motion Picture Arts and Sciences, said in a statement Friday that the organization has received and accepted Smith’s “immediate resignation.”

 Read Full News